Make your breakfast special with these healthy but very delicious, beautifully soft, very fluffy, oil-free vegan pancakes.

 - Add the flour, baking powder and salt to a separate bowl and mix to combine.

-- Get a pan ready on a medium heat.
+Get a pan ready on a medium heat while you wait.
 I cooked my pancakes with no oil and you can too if your fry pan is a good nonstick one.
 If you are at all concerned that it might not be then use a teaspoon or two of oil to ensure the pancakes don't stick.

 - Check your pan is hot and then spoon the pancake batter into it.
 Make the pancakes about 4 inches in diameter.